Automation is Key to Managing

 the Contact Center Agent Lifecycle

-The latest numbers indicate more than 4.5 million voluntarily left their US jobs last November, and a recent report confirms contact center industry leaders saw higher levels of attrition last year than in the prior year.
-Now, just to yield the trained workforce they need, administrators are trying to hire ever more people.
-The ratio of agents hired to those who go “on the floor” has soared almost 3:1 in some industries.
-Half of those hired aren’t completing training, and another 20% are leaving within weeks.
+The latest numbers indicate more than 4.5 million voluntarily left their US jobs last year, and a recent report confirms contact center industry leaders saw higher levels of attrition throughout 2021 than in the prior year.
+Now, in some ndustries, the ratio of agents hired to those who go “on the floor” has soared almost 3:1.
+Half of those hired aren;t completing training, and another 20% are leaving within weeks.
 While contact centers are known for high attrition, last year’s additional churn creates greater ripple effects across lines of business.

 Higher Attrition Puts Extra Pressure on Contact Center OPEX